KHP-Informatics/illumina-array-protocols/README.md

 ftp://webdata:webdata@ussd-ftp.illumina.com/Downloads/ProductFiles/${i};
 done
 ```
 Not all of this works.
-We get Errors about file not existing
+We get Errors about file not existing.

 ```
 --2015-06-12 12:16:30--  ftp://webdata:*password*@ussd-ftp.illumina.com/Downloads/ProductFiles/PsychArray